Tampines hawker food

 Image credit: @thetrickortreat

 Soi Thai Kitchen has a similar concept to Nakhon Kitchen, serving Thai dishes at wallet-friendly prices.
-These include the Beef Paneang with melt-in-the-mouth stewed beef, and Thai Yellow Ginger Chicken, flavoured with lime and ginger.
-A meal for two here can cost less than $25 with three dishes, so pop by if you’re up for some cheap Thai food!
-What’s more, they’re open till late, making for good supper grub.
+These include the Beef Paneang ($15.90) with melt-in-the-mouth stewed beef, and Thai Yellow Ginger Chicken ($12.90), flavoured with lime and ginger.
+A meal for two here can cost less than $25 for three dishes, so pop by if you’re up for some cheap Thai food!
+What’s more, they’re open till late, making for a good supper option.

 Address: 824 Tampines Street 81, #01-28, Singapore 520824